 - Transfer cooked pumpkin to a blender using a slotted spoon.

 - Add vegetable broth and blend until smooth and creamy.
+For a chunkier texture, reserve some pumpkin pieces and stir them back in after blending.

 - Return the purée to the slow cooker or pot; season with salt and pepper.